FINANCIAL AID RATE83%

 - School Psychology (Psy.D.)
 Program

-SUNY at Albany is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-AA classification.
+SUNY at Albany is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FCS classification.
 The most popular sports played are listed below:

 - Baseball (America East)